Paskinho/my_portfolio/README.md

-This is my portfolio for frontend developer
+This is my portfolio for frontend developer (React-redux)